harikan11/Pending-Cases/README.md

-## Interactive Dashboard for the Visualization of Pending Judicial Cases in India
+## Pending Judicial Cases in India Visualization App

 India's judicial landscape is characterised by an overwhelming backlog of cases spanning various levels, from the Supreme Court to lower district courts.